rimcoin/Paper/README.md

 # Rimcoin Protocol

-Digital payments are not how they should be.
-You have to trust other individuals to handle YOUR transaction.

-So, while other currencies like LiteCoin, Bitcoin, and Ethereum do exist;
+So, while other currencies like Bitcoin, LiteCoin, and Ethereum do exist; Rimcoin is trying to do better.
-I thought I should make my own.

-Here's how Rimcoin works.

 # Figure A